Vrindavan at a glance:

 The Shahji temple was built in the year 1876 by Shah Kundan Lal and is dedicated to Lord Krishna.
 The main deity here is known as Chhote Radha Raman.

 Local Food and Cuisine

 The food in Varanasi is only pure vegetarian and often even without any onion or garlic.
-However the city’s platter has much flavor, color and richness to lose oneself in.
+However the city’s platter has many flavours, colour and richness to lose oneself in.
 A typical platter here is incomplete without Aloo-Puri, Pakoras and Lassi.
-The town also houses quiet a variety from traditionaditional snacks and delicacies on the street to global cuisines with the finest cheesecakes, salads and lasagna.
+The town also houses quietly a variety from traditional snacks and delicacies on the street to global cuisines with the finest cheesecakes, salads and lasagna.
 The other relishes of the town that you must try, include Hing ki Kachori, Kachori-Sabzi, Chana- Bhatura, Chhole-Poori as well as sweets such as Pedhe, Laddos, Rabri, Jalebi, Kheer, Kalakand, Khurchan, Balushai and many more.